 Devon, 12, was severely beaten by caretakers and has little ability to form healthy attachment to adults.
-He picks on other children at school and has been shuffled around the foster care system.
+He picks on other children at school and has been shuffled around the foster-care system.
 His current caretakers want to adopt him, but only if they can find a way to manage his behaviors and win his trust.
-Family systems work with an experienced family therapist begins to alter the dynamics of the family’s interactions, and after many years of intense and difficult sessions, Devon is able to feel that he is safe.
+Family systems therapy with an experienced family therapist begins to alter the dynamics of the family’s interactions, and after many years of intense and difficult sessions, Devon is able to feel that he is safe.

-Last updated: 07-26-2013
+Last updated: 02-26-2014

 Abuse / Survivors of Abuse Articles